Abschnittsübersicht

 As of 2024, about 28% of scholarly journals registered with Crossref were not preserved by any of the big preservation agencies (Eve, 2024).
 More details may be found here: Digital Scholarly Journals Are Poorly Preserved: A Study of 7 Million Articles.

 It is important to note that, according to the official websites of these services, Portico is the only preservation service that migrates formats and ensures logical preservation.
 However, Portico provides only limited details of its workflows.
 All the other services mainly guarantee bitstream preservation without necessarily protecting content from format obsolescence.
-It may therefore be advisable to combine the options of a certified institutional/national library, which undertakes all preservation actions, and a well-known international service that stores content repeatedly, republishes it, is registered with Keepers and meets the requirements of Plan S, NIH or the DOAJ Seal.
+It may therefore be advisable to combine the options of a certified institutional/national library, which undertakes all preservation actions, and a well-known international service that stores content repeatedly, republishes it, is registered with Keepers and meets the requirements of Plan S, NIH or DOAJ's recommendations for best practices.

 LOCKSS (Lots of Copies Keep Stuff Safe) is a program developed by the Stanford University Libraries at 1999.
 It is “a principle, a program, a community, and a software application” with solutions for distributed technical infrastructure (FAQ - CLOCKSS, 2024).
 It is based on a peer-to-peer network of multiple copies and servers that ensures the permanent availability of digital content through numerous distributed copies.